erramirez/LivingWithData/DraftChapters/Methods.md

 ### Inclusion and Exclusion Criteria

-Inclusion and exclusion criteria consisted of: 1) men and women between 18 and 60 years old, 2) current user of a Fitbit activity tracking device, 3) a minumum of 90 days of use of any combination of Fibit activity tracking devices, 4) the ability to use video teleconferencing systems (e.g. Skype, Google Hangout, Facetime), 5) willing and able authorize the primary investigator to access and download a copy of Fitbit data vis the Fitabase analytics system, 6) no more than six (20% of total sample size) particiapnts who identify as early adopters of self-tracking practices as derived from their membership in Quantified Self meetup groups or online communities.
+Inclusion and exclusion criteria consisted of: 1) men and women between 18 and 60 years old, 2) current user of a Fitbit activity tracking device, 3) a minumum of 90 days of use of any combination of Fibit activity tracking devices, 4) the ability to use video teleconferencing systems (e.g. Skype, Google Hangout, Facetime), 5) willing and able authorize the primary investigator to access and download a copy of Fitbit data via the Fitabase analytics system, 6) no more than six (20% of total sample size) particiapnts who identify as early adopters of self-tracking practices as derived from their membership in Quantified Self meetup groups or online communities.
 Participants were not excluded based on ethnic background, location, or health status.

 Primary and Secondary Outcome Measures
 --------------------------------------

-### Interview
+### Historical Fitbit Data / Fitabase

-A short and evolving set of interview questions was be prepared for each interview and updated to reflect our emerging understanding as the research progresses (the initial set of interview questions is included in this application).
-This phase is intended to uncover the narratives and processes that reflect the realty of using a physical activity tracker.
-An Informed Grounded Theory approach will be used to transcribe, code, and identify themes from the interviews.
-This approach is based on the use of prior research and literature to inform and focus attention on specific ideas or concepts during the qualitative research process (Thornberg, 2012).
-By using prior research in the area of behavior change as well as findings from similarly designed studies, this process may build on the existing knowledge in this area while simultaneously being open to the identification of new and unique themes and phenomena related to physical activity tracker use.
+A research project was created in the Fitbase analytics system in order to send authorization requests and collect historical Fitbit data from consented participants.
+A data authorization page (appendix TK) that included information about the data collection process was created.
+This authorization page was emailed to each participant after their eligibility was confirmed and they consented to participation in the study.
+The authorization page contained a "data connection" button, which when pressed, allowed participants to authorize Fitabase to access and store their historical Fitbit data.
+No personal login information (email or login password associated with the participant's Fitbit account) was passed to the investigator or Fitabase during the authorization process.
+When a participant successfully authorized Fitabase to connect to their Fitbit account the data collection process begins.
+Fitbase uses the Fitbit API to request all historical data associated with an individual's Fitbit account

-### Fitbit Data
+Participants were asked to connect their Fitbit account to the Fitabase analytics system via email.
+A data authorization page (appendix TK) was created

 In this second phase, Fitbit data, collected by the recruited participants, will be accessed and downloaded in order to complete a quantitative analysis to compliment the research conducted in phase one.
 Fitbit data (daily aggregate and 1-minute intraday data) from each participant will be gathered and stored for the duration of the study.
 In order to understand the behavioral characteristics of the participants, all historical activity tracker data will also be made available for analysis.
 That is to say, once the participants consent to participate in this research project and authorize their Fitbit data to be read, their complete Fitbit data history will be collected.
 Data analysis will include comparisons to participants’ answers as well as comparisons to national guidelines, exploration of behavioral patterns, and classifications based on the full dataset provided by all participants.